3.11. Virtual terminal

 Import private key to User Interface

-The virtual terminal has the function of using a private key through the user interface
+The Virtual terminal has the function of using a private key through the user interface

 ../_images/add_private_key_1.png